andres-moreno/reagent-modal/README.md

 ## The Modal ##

-We implement the modal dialog through 2 components: a `modal-container` and a `modal-dialog`.
+We implement the modal dialog with two components: a `modal-container` and a `modal-dialog`.
 The container is used to hold the modal dialog in an element that fills the *entire* window (absolute position at (0, 0), 100% width and height) with background colour that dims the content below (*z index* of 10) and highlights the contents of the `modal-dialog`:

 ```clojure
 (defn modal-container [dialog]